SoCFPGA-learning/Chameleon96/Templates/Project_Templates/T01.basic-v1/README.md

 See below how to adapt the templates to your own project.

-This folder contain the following project templates:
+This folder contain the following project template:

 * T01.basic-v1